DimiTech/dimitech.github.io/_posts/2019-03-20-sharing-secrets-securely.md

 ### Generating an asymmetric key pair

-**Up until now we have been dealing with `symmetric` encryption - meaning that both parties share a same key, which is used both for encryption and decryption.**
+**Up until now we have been dealing with `symmetric` encryption - meaning that both parties share the same key, which is used both for encryption and decryption.**

-**From this point forward, we are going to deal with `asymmetric` encryption, meaning that there are 2 keys involved - one for encryption (public key) and the other one for decryption (private key).**
+**From this point forward, we are going to explore `asymmetric` encryption, meaning that there are 2 keys involved - one for encryption (public key) and the other one for decryption (private key).**

+> The reverse is also common - using the private key to encrypt and the public key to decrypt, but that's not relevant for our particular use case here.

 Let's start by generating the **private/public** key pair.